MsPASS C++ API 2.4.1.dev4+g92330b7a

 std::string id() const

-Definition ProcessingHistory.h:579
+Definition ProcessingHistory.h:599

-References current_nodedata(), id(), is_empty(), and mspass::utility::ErrorLogger::log_error().
+References current_nodedata(), elog, id(), is_empty(), mspass::utility::ErrorLogger::log_error(), and nodes.

 ◆ merge()